solarina/zion-docs/README.md

 ```

 here the most important data is the ID, and you are going to use this to
-redirect you customer into our website.
+redirect your customer to our website.

 ## Generate payment page URL